 The Building: Its Collections and Services

-The Library’s upper four floors are divided into service areas, collections and offices.
+The Library’s upper four levels are divided into service areas, collections and offices.

-On the main floor, students can check out books, obtain research help from a librarian at the reference desk, borrow reserve materials, or use the reference computers to access resources.
-Located in the wood-paneled Dezember Reading Room are the Pat Robles Multicultural Collection, the Dolores Cerro California History Collection, and current magazines on the display shelves.
-Administration and librarian offices are found on the first floor, in addition to Walter’s, the Library’s Café.
-Here students can purchase light snacks, coffee, and other beverages which may only be consumed in designated areas.
+On the main level, students can check out books, obtain research help from a librarian at the reference desk, borrow reserve materials, or use the reference computers to access resources.
+Located in the wood-paneled Dezember Reading Room is the Law Collection.
+Administration and librarian offices are found on Level 1, in addition to Walter’s Coffee and Snack Bar.

-The Historical Research Center, which contains the Campus Archives, Special Collections, and the Gallery, can be found on the second floor.
-This floor also houses our microfilm and print periodicals collection.
+The Historical Research Center, which contains the Campus Archives, Special Collections, and the Gallery, can be found on Level 2.
+This level also houses our microfilm and print periodicals collection.

-The third and fourth floors house the main book collection.
+The third and fourth levels house the main book collection.
 This circulation collection is the largest academic book collection in the southern San Joaquin Valley.
-Group and individual study rooms are also found on these floors.
+Group and individual study rooms are also found on these levels.

 Librarians provide reference services in person at the reference desk, through email, phone, and chat.
 They also offer in-depth help to students through the Individual Research Assistance Program.
-Librarians, all of whom hold advanced degrees in library science, teach information competency courses and subject orientations.
+Our librarians, all of whom hold advanced degrees in library science, teach information competency courses and subject orientations.